-The first step upon arrival is to follow the signs for Airtrain, this is the free train service that services the airport.
+The first step upon arrival is to follow the signs for Airtrain, which is the free train service that services the airport.
 It’s the same train you would use if you were switching terminals or going to the hire car center.

 When at the Airtrain you need to head for the clearly signposted BART station.
 You can view a clear map here, and look out for the signs on the air trains pictured right.
 Air Trains are very regular and you will have a very short wait.

-Once at the BART station you are at the terminus so you can only go one way into San Francisco. (don’t get a train to Millbrae as that’s the wrong line) At the Station, you will need to buy a ticket to the station you require.
+Once at the BART station, you are at the terminus so you can only go one way into San Francisco. (don’t get a train to Millbrae as that’s the wrong line) Once at the Station, you will need to buy a ticket to the station you require.
 The BART goes straight into the center of San Francisco, With Powell Street station delivering you right to union square.

 The Fare is $11.50 per person each way.
 However, this is for Powell Street other stops may vary.
 You can find a Fare calculator and lots more BART info on the BART website.

 This service will get most people right into the center of San Francisco and within walking distance of their hotel.
 However, if some hotels may be a little way from the BART line.
 You will then need to catch a bus for the final part of your journey.
 See our guide to getting around San Francisco for more help.